Is It Worth Having Multiple Bank Accounts? Multi-Account Strategy

 2. Clear Financial Picture

 One glance at your variable expenses account tells you how much you can still spend this month.
 Zero spreadsheets, zero guessing.
+This instant visibility is psychologically powerful — you always know exactly where you stand, which reduces financial anxiety and prevents the nasty surprise of discovering you've overspent.

 3. Savings Protection